SmallCoder13/pypass/README.md

   <li>Install from source code</li>
 </ol>

 To install from your system package, just look for it in the `dist` folder.
-If you don't find it, please open an issue with your OS and a link to a (preferably) offical image for your OS
+If you don't find it, please open an issue with your OS and a link to a (preferably) offical docker image for your OS

 To install from the source code, follow these steps:

-***Source code Install***
+***Source code Install***\
-To install PyPass from the source code, run these commands
+To install PyPass from the source code, run these commands:
 ```
 git clone https://github.com/SmallCoder13/pypass
 cd pypass/pypass